Yolololo15/Yolololo15.github.io/Documentation/Math.md

 * Value2

 ### SUB ###
-Substracts two numbers and stores the result on a variable
+Substracts two numbers and stores the result in a variable

 * VariableName
 * Value1
 * Value2

 ### MUL ###
-Multiplies two numbers and stores the result on a variable
+Multiplies two numbers and stores the result in a variable

 * VariableName
 * Value1
 * Value2

 ### DIV ###
-Divides two numbers and stores the floating-point result on a variable.
+Divides two numbers and stores the floating-point result in a variable.

 * VariableNumber
 * Value1
 * Value2

 ### MOD ###
-Gets the module of two numbers and stores the result on a variable
+Gets the module of two numbers and stores the result in a variable

 * VariableNumber
 * Value1
 * Value2

 ### FLOOR ###
-Stores on a variable the largest integer less than or equal to a given number
+Stores in a variable the largest integer less than or equal to a given number

 * VariableName
 * DecimalValue

 ### DEG ###
-Converts radians to degrees and sotres the result on a variable
+Converts radians to degrees and stores the result in a variable

 * VariableName
 * RadianValue

 ### RAD ###
-Converts degrees  to radians and stores the result on a variable
+Converts degrees  to radians and stores the result in a variable

 * VariableName
 * DegreeValue

 ### SIN ###
-Calculates the sine function for an angle in degrees and stores the result on a variable
+Calculates the sine function for an angle in degrees and st0res the result in a variable

 * VariableName
 * DegreeValue

 ### COS ###
-Calculates the cosine function for an angle in degrees and stores the result on a variable
+Calculates the cosine function for an angle in degrees and stores the result in a variable

 * VariableName
 * DegreeValue